-A couple of months ago, while on vacation on the internet-free deck of a small boat in the Galápagos, my wife, my sister, and I started playing the old "If you were shipwrecked on one of these islands and had nothing but marine iguanas and blue-footed boobies to munch on for the rest of your life, what breakfast would you miss most?" game.
+While on vacation on the Internet-free deck of a small boat in the Galápagos, my wife, my sister, and I started playing the old "If you were shipwrecked on one of these islands and had nothing but marine iguanas and blue-footed boobies to munch on for the rest of your life, what breakfast would you miss most?" game.

 You've all played that, right?

 I quickly came to realize that almost all of my choices were on the savory side.
 I rarely order dessert when I eat out for dinner, and I pretty much never order sweet breakfasts.
 That's not to say I've never had incredible lemon ricotta pancakes or pain au chocolat, but they simply don't move me in the way that savories do.

 So what is on my list?
 Here it is, fully fleshed out and in (almost) no particular order.
 It's important to note that I'm including only breakfasts that I have eaten firsthand, in situ, in their home countries or regions.
 It seems only fair, but it does mean that my list is limited by the number of places I've visited.
 Have an incredible breakfast in your home country that's not on this list?
 There's a good chance I just haven't been there, but please spout off about it.
 I want to know, and I'm willing to travel great distances for great food.

 My All-Time Favorite: A Fresh Everything Bagel, Untoasted, Scallion Cream Cheese